gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Fixed small issue with our internal messaging system
  * Added the table shortcode button to WP editor
  * Fixed of displaying the table editor and table options in admin area
- * Fixed of insert link to table cell
+ * Fixed of insert link to the table cell
  * Added Table History functionality
  * Small styles fix
  * Fixed of table rename